Organisational Unit: UNU Institute for Environment and Human Security (UNU-EHS)

 The United Nations University (UNU) is an international community of scholars engaged in research, postgraduate teaching and capacity development, and dissemination of knowledge in furtherance of the purposes and principles of the Charter of the United Nations.
 The mission of UNU is to contribute, through research and capacity building, to efforts to resolve the pressing global problems that are the concern of the United Nations and its Member States.

 UNU-EHS, established in December 2003, is part of the UNU system, a worldwide network of research and training institutes.
 Its mission is to advance human security through knowledge-based approaches to reducing vulnerability and environmental risks.
 For more information, please visit www.ehs.unu.edu.

-Under the authority of the Director of UNU-EHS and the guidance of the MCII Executive Director and the CRAIC Project Manager, the successful candidate will be entrusted with the following tasks:
+Under the authority of the Director of UNU-EHS in Europe, the successful candidate will be responsible for the following tasks:

 Required qualifications and experience include: